-Investing in a third-party tool for achieving business goals like gathering data for efficient decision making, data visualization, and so on is always a daunting uptake.
+Investing in a third-party tool for business activities like gathering data for efficient decision-making is always a daunting uptake.
 Investing in a heatmap tool is no different.

-Months of research and to-and-fro goes into it, and sometimes even this much effort on understanding the options available falls short of giving you full confidence to invest.
-This is why most third-party tools, whether it is for heatmapping, testing, data tracking, analysis, transcription, and so on, offer free trials before asking you to make a payment and commit.
+Months of research and to-and-fro go into it, and sometimes even this much effort on understanding the options available falls short of giving you full confidence to invest.
+This is why most third-party tools, whether they are for heatmapping, testing, data tracking, analysis, or transcription, offer free trials before asking you to make a payment and commit.
 On top of the free trials, the internet is full of information on various 100% free tools that you can use for multiple purposes.

 With a 4.7-star rating, WiFi Analyzer is a free application that can be downloaded from your phone’s app store.
 Using this free wifi heatmap tool, you can generate a heatmap of your wifi’s signal strength and coverage by merely uploading the floor plan of your home.
 Its application is not limited to indoors only.
 When you are outdoors, all you need to do is use GPS and then upload the data on Google Earth for an integrated map of your wifi’s speed and coverage.